The Crocodile Hunter: Collision Course: Box office

 The film made $28.4 million at the American box office, with a worldwide gross of $33.4 million, which against the production budget of $12 million, makes the film a considerable box office success.

 Accolades

 Home media

-The Crocodile Hunter: Collision Course was released to VHS and DVD in the United States on December 17, 2002.
+The Crocodile Hunter: Collision Course was released to VHS and DVD in the United States on 17 December 2002.
 A soundtrack album was released at a similar time.
 The movie's soundtrack would later appear on The Crocodile Hunter coin-operated kiddie ride, manufactured by Kiddy Rides Australia, as background audio.
+The film was released on Blu-Ray Disc on 25 April 2023.